mde/ejs/docs/reference/controllers.md

 - `action [string]`: an action name
 - `format [string]`: the file extension

+##### options
+- `statusCode [number]` Override for default 302 HTTP status-code.
+Must be valid 3xx status code (e.g., 301 / moved permanently, 301 / temporary redirect)

-Sends a 302 redirect to the client, based on either a simple string-URL, or a controller/action/format combination.
+Sends a (302) redirect to the client, based on either a simple string-URL, or a controller/action/format combination.

 ##### examples
 ```
 this.redirect('/users/1');
 // will redirect the browser to /users/1

 this.redirect({controller: 'users', action: 'show', id: 1});
 // will redirect the browser to /users/1